yusufb202/ECommerceAPI/README.md

 - **Warehouse Management**:
   - Control stocks of products based on warehouses.

-•	Data Management: Utilizes Entity Framework Core for database interactions with support for SQL Server.
+•	**Data Management**: Utilizes Entity Framework Core for database interactions with support for SQL Server.

 •	Caching: Implements caching using StackExchange.Redis and In-Memory Caching.
 •	Messaging: Integrates with RabbitMQ for message queuing.
 •	Payment Processing: Supports PayPal for payment processing.